Tyro and Square are competing payment platforms with similar offerings.

 Free bank account vs instant transfers

 Tyro offers its own, free bank account where EFTPOS funds from the same day are deposited every evening, 7 days a week.
-Funds that stay in the account gather interest that rises according to how long it stays in the account – not bad, considering Square offers no such account.
+Funds that stay in the account gather interest that rises according to how long it stays in the account – not bad, considering Square has no such account.

 But Square has a different attraction: instant transfers to your choice of bank account for an additional fee of 1.5%.
 Otherwise, the free settlement takes 1-2 days to process to your bank account following EFTPOS transactions through Square.
 This includes weekends too.